 Erin writes, edits, and publishes from her home in Little Rock, Arkansas, and is a native Arkansan.
+She is a 2025 Catalyze Fellow, accompanied by a $10,000 practice-based grant for her writing.

 Erin owns and runs Et Alia Press, a “small press for big voices,” publishing award-winning adult nonfiction and children’s books with strong ties to Arkansas.
 She provides publishing advice, editing, and coaching for creative writers, and loves helping businesses and nonprofits share their stories.